 The superintendent of schools is the final authority on the closing of school due to inclement weather or other emergencies.
 Announcement of school closings or delays will be made as early as possible.
-Please do not call the school since telephone lines must be kept open.
-If no report is heard on TV, school messenger, or district/school social media, it can be assumed that school will be in session.
+PLEASE DO NOT CALL THE SCHOOL since telephone lines must be kept open.
+If no report is heard on radio or TV, it can be assumed that school will be in session.